YangTh599/return-starter/README.md

   - the season
   - your activity (what you will do while on vacation)
   - Example: I am going to **Rome** for a **summer** vacation.
 I will **explore ancient ruins** there.
-  - Use only two arguments -- one for your destination, the other for your activity
+  - Use only two arguments when you call your function -- one for your destination, the other for your activity
 - **Second function call**: Return to a variable named `description2` an f-string that includes the same placeholders you used in your first function call
-  - Use THREE arguments -- one for your destination, another for your activity, a third for the season (spring or fall, for example)
+  - Use THREE arguments when you call your function -- one for your destination, another for your activity, a third for the season (spring or fall, for example)
   - Example: I am going to **Paris** for a **fall** vacation.
 I will **enjoy sampling French pastries** there.